lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

 However, trying to find `foo` within `devicetree_generated.h` yields no results!
 Did we miss something?
-One thing we can check, is that the `devicetree_generated.h` really contains our node.
-This is easy to verify, since we can just search using the node's full path `/node_with_props`.
+One thing that is easy to check, is that the `devicetree_generated.h` contains our node: We can just search using the node's full path `/node_with_props`.
 You should find a large comment, separating the macros generated for our node, containing a list of definitions:

 `build/zephyr/include/generated/devicetree_generated.h`
 ```c